 Tip: Avoid using detergent and soap directly on the turmeric stains.
 The tartaric acid in turmeric and sodium hydroxide in the detergent will react and turn the stain red in colour.

-So, let us take a look at the methods that work the best to remove turmeric stain from clothes.
+So, let us take a look at the methods that work best to remove turmeric stains from clothes.

 How We Tried The Different Methods?